 We're bringing sexy back!
 Candace Bailey, host of Attack of the Show on G4, stops by The Matthew Aaron Show LIVE from Detroit Coney Dog LA this Wednesday (3/28) afternoon starting at 4pm PT.

-Candace, who's also a very talented actress, will be dropping by to discuss her career, ATTACK OF THE SHOW & what the future hold for this gorgeous redhead.
+Candace, who's also a very talented actress, will be dropping by to discuss her career, ATTACK OF THE SHOW & what the future holds for this gorgeous redhead.

 CANDACE BAILEY, born in Alabama and raised in Florida, was a natural athlete competing in gymnastics at a national level.
 But when a modeling convention came into town, the natural beauty caught the eye of a New York modeling agency.
 Once Candace started booking commercials, she was bit by the showbiz bug!